rcardin/http4s-tutorial/README.md

 case class Movie(title: String, year: Int, actors: List[String], director: String)
 ```

 Easy peasy lemon squeezy.
-As for decoders, we need first to transform our class `Movie` into an
-instance of the `Json` type, using an instance of `io.circe.Encoder[Movie]`.
-Again, the
-`io.circe.generic.auto._` import allows us to automagically define such an encoder.
+As for decoders, we need first to transform our class `Movie` into an instance of the `Json` type, using an instance of `io.circe.Encoder[Movie]`.
+Again, the `io.circe.generic.auto._` import allows us to automagically define such an encoder.

-Instead, we can perform the actual conversion from the `Movie` type to `Json` using the extension
-method `asJson`, defined on all the types that have an instance of the `Encoder` typeclass, that we
-have just created for our `Movie` type:
+Instead, we can perform the actual conversion from the `Movie` type to `Json` using the extension method `asJson`, defined on all the types that have an instance of the `Encoder` type class that we have just created for our `Movie` type:

 ```scala
 package object syntax {